islandcontroller/wch-riscv-devcontainer/README.md

 * Build using `CMake: Build [F7]`

 ### CMake+IntelliSense Notes
 Upon first run, an error message may appear in Line 1, Column 1.
 Try re-running CMake configuration, or run a build.
+If the file is a `.h` header file, it needs to be `#include`'d into a C module.

+### UDEV Rules installation
+In order to use USB debug probes within the container, some udev rules need to be installed on the **host** machine.
+A setup script has been provided to aid with installation.
+* Run `setup-devcontainer` inside the **container**
+* Close the container, and re-open the work directory on your **host**
+* Run the `install-rules` script inside `.vscode/setup/` on your host machine

+      cd .vscode/setup
+      sudo ./install-rules

-### WCH-Link Notes
+### WCH-Link Firmware Update
-You may need to install the WCH-provided udev rules files in order to access the debug probes without root privileges.
-See `/opt/wch/rules/` inside the container.

-> **Note**
-> The rules file needs to be installed on the **host**!

 **Firmware update files** are provided in `/opt/wch/firmware/` and can be programmed using the `wchisp` utility.

 > **Note**